 - (a) Fire Protection Plan Requirements.
 New development bordering an urban/wildland interface shall implement a wildfire protection plan, to be approved by the County after consultation with the Fairview Fire Protection District and Hayward Fire Department.
 New development under this paragraph does not include existing residential structures which are to be remodeled or enlarged.
 The Plan shall address brush clearing, limb pruning, grazing, limiting access to high hazard areas, the location of graded emergency access roads into open space areas, and other techniques to minimize wildfire hazards.
 It shall also include recommendations for building and roof materials, provision for fire breaks, and open space access requirements for fire protection purposes. - (b) Fire Department Review.
-County ordinances shall clearly establish that the Fire Department may require the use of appropriate fire-resistant building materials, installation of fire sprinklers, and/or vegetation management, and that such requirements shall be based on a property's access, slope, water pressure, and proximity to wildland areas.
+County ordinances should clearly establish that the Fire Department may require the use of appropriate fire-resistant building materials, installation of fire sprinklers, and/or vegetation management, and that such requirements shall be based on a property's access, slope, water pressure, and proximity to wildland areas.
 Such requirements shall apply particularly to projects proposed within urbanwildland interface area but also may apply to other properties where access for emergency vehicles does not fully comply with adopted standards.
-Codes and Code Enforcement policies should be periodically reviewed to ensure that they are appropriate for the high fire danger environment in Fairview. - (c) Interdepartmental Coordination.
+Codes and Code Enforcement policies should be periodically reviewed to ensure that they are appropriate for the high fire danger environment in Fairview.

+- (c) Interdepartmental Coordination.
 Establish and maintain an interdepartmental review process for proposed projects where the Fairview Fire Protection District, Alameda County Public Works Agency, Planning Department, and other County Departments consult and establish reasonable and consistent requirements for streets, driveways, and emergency access prior to approving projects in urban-wildland interface areas. - (d) Adequacy of Fire Fighting Capacity.
-All proposed development projects shall address: - 1.
+As part of the development review process, ensure that the following are addressed for any project that proposes an increase in density: - 1.
 The adequacy of water pressure for fire hydrants and fire flows for fire suppression purposes; - 2.
 The adequacy of the roadway serving the project for emergency vehicle access; and - 3.
-Any access improvements needed to ensure the safety of future occupants, such as roadway widening or additional off-street parking.

-- (e) Private Street Standards.
-Consistent standards for private streets shall be applied depending on the number of units that the street will serve, the number of required parking spaces per unit, and reasonable access requirements and operational needs of emergency access vehicles and garbage trucks.
+Any access improvements needed to ensure the safety of future occupants, such as roadway widening or additional off-street parking. - (e) Private Street Standards.
+Establish consistent standards for private streets depending on the number of units that the street will serve, the number of required parking spaces per unit, and reasonable access requirements and operational needs of emergency access vehicles and garbage trucks.
 Safety standards should include: - 1.
 Minimum paved roadway width requirements; - 2.
 Turnaround requirements; and - 3.
 Red curbs and signage for no parking zones. - (f) Emergency Access Requirements for Hillside Areas.
 In hillside areas where street widths are substantially below the minimum 20-foot width standard required for emergency access, one or more of the following requirements should be imposed to ensure adequate emergency access: - 1.
 Sprinklers; - 2.
-Turnouts along the paved roadway; - 3.
-Additional on-site parking; - 4.
-Increased roadway width along the front of the property; and - 5.
-Parking Restrictions.
+Turnouts along the paved roadway;